JFCTito/yes_home/README.md

 <h2>Table of Contents</h2>

 1. Project Description and Technologies.
-2. User Story: Hackton and Stakeholders.
-3. How to Install and Run the Project.
+2. How to Install and Run the Project.
+3. User Story: Client and Stakeholders.
+4. Figma.

 ---
 <h2 align="center">Project Description</h2><br>